pavangk7/gcc-2.0-user-documentation/create-tenant-account.md

 ## Request for a tenant account

 > **Note**:
-> By default, the public officer who requests for the tenant account will be the Tenant Manager and has to complete the following steps.
+> By default, the public officer who requests for the tenant account is the Tenant Manager and has to complete the following steps.

 **To request for a tenant account**